lndecastro/Teaching_and_Learning_with_AI/teaching_and_learning_with_ai/Topic25_StudentSupport.md

 3. Propose a formula to compute a success score from these variables (e.g., weighted average or custom equation).
 4. Explain how this score can be used to monitor or support students throughout the course.
+5. Save this matrix as a table in XLSX, CSV, or Google Spreadsheet format.
 ```

-*Instructional Prompt: Guiding the LLM with Your Desired Score Matrix*
+*Instructional Prompt: Guiding the LLM with a Pre-Specified Score Matrix*
 ```
 # Prompt to Design a Student Success Score Matrix